Yukiko-Dev-Team/Yukiko-Info/README.md

 Yukiko Canary: ❌ 2.1.2

 ## Help us:
-If you want to support our, feel free to make a donation via Ko-fi.
+If you want to support our work, please feel free to make a donation via [Ko-fi](https://ko-fi.com/asthriona).
 Any donation is for Yukiko Directly. (for the server bills, and domains).

 ## Help us with code: